rsyncOSX/rsyncuidocs/content/en/blog/technical/compilersyncui.md

 To use them, specify `--keychain-profile "RsyncUI"`
 ```

-Following the above steps, there are two make commands available from the root of RsyncUI's source catalog:
+Following the above steps, the following make commands are available from the root of RsyncUI's source catalog:

 - `make` - will generate a signed and notified DMG file including the release version of RsyncUI.
 - `make archive` - will produce a release version, removing all debug information, without signing within the `build` catalog.